thibault23/Defi_Building_blocks/README.md

 - [x] liquidity mining: liquidity pool staking with unerlying token -> lp token and issuance of governance token.

 - [x] flashloans: flashloan smart contract provider and user with callback.

+- [x] dao: governance smart contract with proposal and vote functions tied to a governance token